Who We Are

 We are humbled by the power of working dogs and their capacity to transform lives: They restore justice, return our loved ones, and recover our fallen.
 They are our protectors and our companions.

 We are driven by a passion for the language animals speak and a desire to develop research-driven strategies to interpret their perceptions and responses.
 We hail from multiple academic and public safety disciplines, all committed to transforming theory into practice.
 We engage in a collaborative exchange of working dog experiences, behavioral theory, and educational innovation.

 K9Sensus originated as Paws of Life (PoL), a nonprofit organization established in 2003 that focused primarily on educating K9 handlers of search and rescue (SAR) dogs.

-Robin Greubel has been involved in canine search and rescue since 2001, beginning in wilderness and human remains detection (HRD), which expanded into disaster work.
+Robin Greubel has been involved in canine search and rescue since 2001, beginning in wilderness and human remains detection (HRD), which expanded into disaster work, and now detection work.